 Lavender Pit Photo Credit: Lynn Libert Andrews of the Arizona Photography Group |

-the famous Copper Queen Mine is the former open-pit copper mine called Lavender
+this Queen Mine is the former open-pit copper mine called Lavender

 vice-president and general manager of Phelps Dodge Corporation, proceeded to